thomaspinckney3/cs4501/README.md

 -------

 Grades will be computed approximately as follows:
-10% class participation (based on discussion in class -- note, attendance is not sufficient, you must participate in discussion)
-40% two quizzes
+50% two quizzes
 50% class project

-More detailed project grading guidelines can be found at https://docs.google.com/document/d/1nZrh3uvwQFh3wf3mE8kuH8LL12j5WbLh42-j6AJwr38/edit?usp=sharing
+More detailed project grading guidelines can be found at https://docs.google.com/document/d/1nZrh3uvwQFh3wf3mE8kuH8LL12j5WbLh42-j6AJwr38/edit?usp=sharing Note, these are guidelines and teaching staff may deviate as they believe the situation requires.

 Academic Honor Code
 -------------------